-Millions of Christians commemorated ‘Good Friday’ this weekend, when Jesus, ‘Īsā the son of Mary was purportedly resurrected, three days after they believe he died on the cross to pay for the penalty of sin reaped by man from the beginning of time until the end.
+Millions of Christians commemorate Easter this week, when Jesus, ‘Īsā the son of Mary was purportedly resurrected, three days after they believe he died on the cross to pay for the penalty of sin reaped by man from the beginning of time until the end.
 Many modern-day Christians allege that belief in this ‘atonement’ is sufficient for one’s salvation and ‘eternal life in Christ Jesus’.
 Christians hold that God made manifest His holiness and sacrificed His ‘son’ for the sins of humanity.
 According to the Qur’ān, to accuse the Almighty of literally having a son is an astronomical insult against Him:

 And they say, “The Most Merciful has taken [for Himself] a son.”
 You have done an atrocious thing.
 The heavens almost rupture therefrom and the earth splits open and the mountains collapse in devastation.
 That they attribute to the Most Merciful a son.
 And it is not appropriate for the Most Merciful that He should take a son.
 There is no one in the heavens and earth but that he comes to the Most Merciful as a servant.

 Despite this, this statement is mentioned upon the tongues of different polytheistic religions in the Qur’ān many times.
 It is thus with a cautious, discomforted sadness that a monotheist writes about beliefs which are antithetical to glorifying and magnifying the Almighty, who is in no need of anything, in order to fairly discuss elements where we disagree, to correct their mistake and make the truth concerning this manifest.